openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Check if user has role on project: `HEAD /projects/{project_id}/users/{user_id}/roles/{role_id}`

+query_string: effective (optional)

+Specifying `effective` in the query string of the url indicates that the check should include all effective roles for this user on the specified project, including any by virtue of group membership or roles inherited from the owning domain.

 Response:

     Status: 204 No Content

 #### Check if group has role on project: `HEAD /projects/{project_id}/groups/{group_id}/roles/{role_id}`

+query_string: effective (optional)

+Specifying `effective` in the query string of the url indicates that the check should include all effective roles for this group on the specified project, including any by virtue of group roles inherited from the owning domain.

 Response: